Dans-Plugins/Medieval-Cookery/README.md

 # MedievalCookery

-Bukkit plugin for Minecraft servers to add cooking recipes for enhanced roleplay experience.
+This Minecraft plugin allows server owners to add cooking recipes for an enhanced roleplay experience.

 ## Custom Recipes